 While the green light in The Great Gatsby might be said to chiefly symbolize four main things: optimism, the unattainability of the American dream, greed, and covetousness (“Describe the symbolism”), arguably the most important—the one that ties all four themes together—is greed.

-Format: "Prompt or description of prompt" prompt.
-Name of AI tool used.
-Day Month version, AI tool creator, Day Month Year used, link.
+Format: “Prompt text” prompt.
+AI tool used, Version, AI tool creator, Day Month Year used, URL.

 Example: “Describe the symbolism of the green light in the book The Great Gatsby by F. Scott Fitzgerald” prompt.
 ChatGPT, 13 Feb. version, OpenAI, 8 Mar.
 2023, chat.openai.com/chat.